-As Depositor, we transfer and deposit mortgage-related securities and other mortgage-related assets into Pass-Through Pools within the related trust funds.
-As Trustee, we create and issue Pass-Through Certificates under the related Pass-Through Trust Agreement representing interests in those pools.
-Each Pass-Through Pool has its own identification number assigned by us, as Administrator.
-The securities in the Pass-Through Pools are backed by Mortgages that we have purchased.
+We combine mortgage-related securities and other mortgage-related assets into pass-through pools and issue Pass-Through Certificates representing interests in those pools.
+Each pass-through pool has its own identification number.
+The securities in the pass-through pools are backed by Mortgages that we have purchased.

-A Pass-Through Pool usually includes a single type of asset.
+A pass-through pool usually includes a single type of asset.
 These assets are typically:

-- Freddie Mac PCs or Giant PCs. - GNMA Certificates or Freddie Mac Giant Securities. - Securities that represent "regular interests" in a real estate mortgage investment conduit ("REMIC"). - Other Pass-Through Certificates offered under this Offering Circular. - Other mortgage-related assets identified in the related supplement. - Other securities identified as assets in the related supplement.
+- Freddie Mac PCs or Giant PCs. - GNMA Certificates or Freddie Mac Giant Securities. - Securities that represent "regular interests" in a Real Estate Mortgage Investment Conduit ("REMIC"). - Other Pass-Through Certificates offered under this Offering Circular.

+- Other mortgage-related assets identified in the related supplement. - Other securities identified as assets in the related supplement.

-As Trustee, we hold legal title to the assets, directly or through our agent, in each Pass-Through Pool and related trust fund for the benefit of the investors in the related Pass-Through Certificates.
+We hold the assets in each pass-through pool for the benefit of the investors in the related Pass-Through Certificates.
 Below we describe more specifically the types of Pass-Though Certificates and the characteristics of their underlying assets.
 In addition, if we issue any other type of Pass-Through Certificates, we will describe them in the related supplement.